zcharo99/BatchOS-Reborn/README.md

 - 3.0 pre-release 2
 - 3.0 pre-release 3
 - 3.0
+- 3.01R

 # Changelog
-When you download it, run "BatchOS.bat" and after you log in, type "whatsnew".
-(2.0 only)
+After you download it, run BatchOS.bat and type "changelog".

-You can also do this in version 3.0 but instead of "whatsnew" it's "changelog".
+In 2.0, instead of typing "changelog", type "whatsnew".

 # Changelog (3.0 b1+)
 ## 3.0 beta 1